Killthebug/Bika-Lims-Wiki/Creating-an-Instrument-Import-Interface.md

 In fact, most of the import interfaces can be done easily by adding these three classes.

 ### Creating the template
-TAL is template language used Plone.
-TAL is XML based language, which puts programming logic to XML attributes.
-The [TAL Reference Guide](http://www.owlfish.com/software/simpleTAL/tal-guide.html) is a good starting point to know how works.
-Also, you might check the [Plone's Templates Basics](http://docs.simplesconsultoria.com.br/developermanual/templates_css_and_javascripts/template_basics.html) for further information.
+TAL is the template language used Plone.
+TAL is an XML-based language, which adds programming logic to XML attributes.
+The [TAL Reference Guide](http://www.owlfish.com/software/simpleTAL/tal-guide.html) is a good starting point to know how it works.
+Also, you might check [Plone's Templates Basics](http://docs.simplesconsultoria.com.br/developermanual/templates_css_and_javascripts/template_basics.html) for further information.

-Even though, the templates used for instrument import forms are quite easy and basic HTML knowledge would be enough to develop your own interface.
-The following image shows how the template for FOSS Winescan Auto results import form looks like:
+Even though it may seem complex, the templates used for instrument import forms are quite easy and basic HTML knowledge would be enough to develop your own interface.
+The following image shows what the template for the FOSS Winescan Auto results import form looks like:

 ![FOSS Winescan Auto results import form](https://raw.githubusercontent.com/bikalabs/Bika-LIMS/develop/docs/screenshots/instrument_import_view.png)